andykdy/CPSC427-VAPE/playable-game.md

 # Optional Components Implemented

+## Reloadability
+Likely doesn't count for the whole 10%, but score saving has been added, saving the player's score after dying or completing the game.
+Currently, this saves the score with a default name, and only the highscore is displayed (in the window bar, beside points).

 ## Physics-Based animation
 This has been a thing in our engine since the start, using movement involving acceleration, velocity, and friction decay.